shrutibnehe/addition_calculator/addition.md

   When Result goes out of range

-  Then Result would be viewed by using
+  Then Result scrollable by arrows

-  side arrows

 Scenario: Addition of two negative numbers